protocolbuffers/protocolbuffers.github.io/content/programming-guides/dos-donts.md

 ### API Best Practices

 This document lists only changes that are extremely likely to cause breakage.
-For higher-level guidance on how to craft proto API's that grow gracefully see [API Best Practices](/programming-guides/api).
+For higher-level guidance on how to craft proto APIs that grow gracefully see [API Best Practices](/programming-guides/api).